National strike Monday 20 June 2022: Brussels Airport expects waiting times up to 8 hours

 In a latest update today, Brussels Airport announced on social media that, according to latest estimates, it expects that passengers might have to wait up to 8 hours at the security screening.

-The airport is requesting all passengers to to rebook their flights if possible.
+The airport is requesting all passengers not to come to the airport and rebook their flight if possible.
 If still flying, the airport asks passengers to verify the status of their flight and to take precautions.

 More information can be found on the website of Brussels Airport.